Honor at Reed

 Before a Hearing

-The J-Board or SMB must meet within a week of receiving a complaint, but under usual circumstances this will happen within a couple of days.
+The J-Board must meet within a week of receiving a complaint, but under usual circumstances this will happen within a couple of days.
 A Hearing Board will then be formed, composed of five members and a Procedural Aide (PA).
 The PA will then contact and meet first with the complainant, next with the respondent, and then the witnesses to have each individual sign a consent and affirmation agreement and go over their rights and obligations.
 If this consent and affirmation agreement is not signed, the individual cannot participate in the case.
 No individual is bound, either by honor, policy, or law, to participate in the case or to be present at the hearing.
 Any party or witness can submit written testimony before the hearing in lieu of or in addition to being present at the hearing.

 Judicial Board Hearings